Latest Ethereum Classic (ETC) News Update

 TLDR

-Ethereum Classic's latest codebase updates focus on protocol-level governance and EVM alignment.
+Ethereum Classic’s codebase advances focus on governance and EVM alignment.

 Deep Dive